klockard12/DS6306-Case-Study-1/README.md

 This repo contains the following files: Beers.csv, Breweries.csv, FinalPres1.ppt, DDS_Vers6.1.RMD, and DDS_Vers6.1.html.

-To view the powerpoint with higher resolution photos, please use the zip file.
-Otherwise, use the other ppt file uploaded.
+The powerpoint is contained in the zip file.
+The file size was too large and needed to be compressed in order to upload it to the repository.